 Paperless banking.
 Online accounts are environment friendly because with instant access to all your banking information online, you won’t need printed statements and other documents.

-Online banks operating in Australia are as safe as regular banks and your funds are protected by the Australian Government Deposit Guarantee Scheme, according to which the government has guaranteed deposits up to $250,000 in Authorised Deposit-taking Institutions such as banks, building societies and credit unions.
+Online banks operating in Australia are as safe as regular banks and your funds are protected by the Australian Government Deposit Guarantee Scheme.
+This scheme guarantees deposits up to $250,000 in Authorised Deposit-taking Institutions such as banks, building societies and credit unions.

 Yes, like any other bank, online banks in Australia let you access your money through ATMs.
-Online banks generally tie up with a wide network of ATMs, which means that if you have an online account, you should be able to access most ATMs in Australia for free.
-Some online banks may have certain conditions like you need to deposit a certain amount in the account every month for the ATM withdrawal fee to be waived.
+Online banks generally tie up with a wide network of ATMs, which means if you have an online account, you should be able to access most ATMs in Australia for free.
+Some online banks may have conditions, like needing to deposit a certain amount in the account every month for the ATM withdrawal fee to be waived.

 Most major banks these days let you manage your money through a mobile banking app, which is at your fingertips 24 hours a day.
-Some of the main features of a banking app is that it lets you transfer money across different accounts, check your bank balance, pay your credit card bill, find the nearest ATM and lock a lost debit card from your smartphone.
+Features include letting you transfer money across different accounts, check your bank balance, pay your credit card bill, find the nearest ATM and lock a lost debit card from your smartphone.

 Finding an online bank account these days is very easy considering almost every financial institution in Australia offers online banking services.
-Given the wide range of options, you can shortlist your options by using Mozo’s bank accounts comparison table and then choose one that suits you best.
-Once you know which bank account you want to go with, press the ‘Go to site’ button on the comparison table to reach the bank’s website directly and then make an application.
+Shortlist your options by using Mozo’s bank accounts comparison table and then choose one that suits you best.